AlanLiu96/srt-parse/README.md

 # srt-parse
-Segments a .mp3 file into several smaller audio clips using an accompanying .srt closed captioning file.
+Segments an audio file into several smaller audio clips using an accompanying .srt closed captioning file.

 ### Usage